Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Auburn Stats and Trends

-- Auburn has three wins against the spread in six games this season.
+- In Auburn's six games this year, it has three wins against the spread.

-- This season, the Tigers are winless ATS when entering a game as an underdog of 3.5 points or more.
+- The Tigers have been underdogs by 3.5 points or more two times this season and have not covered the spread once.

-- Auburn's games this season have hit the over on three of six set point totals (50%).
+- Auburn's games this year have hit the over on three of six set point totals (50%).

-- Auburn is 2-1 against the spread and 3-0 overall when the team records more than 24.5 points.
+- Auburn is 2-1 against the spread and 3-0 overall when the team scores more than 24.5 points.

-- This season the Tigers have four turnovers, two fewer than the Razorbacks have takeaways (6).
+- The Tigers have turned the ball over four times, two fewer times than the Razorbacks have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.